 Chapter 9.
-How to a Purely Samba Controlled Domain
+How to Act as a Backup Domain Controller in a Purely Samba Controlled Domain

 9.1.
 Prerequisite Reading

 Before you continue reading in this chapter, please make sure that you are comfortable with configuring a Samba PDC as described in the Samba-PDC-HOWTO.